-Every year. whether business owners like it or not, changes need to be made in the way that organizations manage their IT security.
-In 2017, ransomware burst on the scene in full force, and cyber security strategies reacted, coming up with fully managed security platform that remediate issues better, but cost organizations far more than they would have spent on IT security just a short time ago.
+Each year there are changes that need to be made in the way that organizations manage their IT security.
+In 2017, ransomware burst on the scene in full force, and cyber security strategies reacted, coming up with fully managed security platform that remediate issues better, and cost organizations far more than they would have spent on IT security just a short time ago.
 In 2018, the same problems persist, while other developing technologies threaten the natural order of things.
 Today, we will look at how cybersecurity is being approached in 2018.

 That’s exactly how devastating ransomware can be to any organization’s network.
-In 2018, ransomware kept coming for businesses, and now, with ransomware now being deployed through Internet of Things devices, the situation is getting worse and worse.
+In 2018, ransomware kept coming for businesses, and now, with ransomware now being deployed through Internet of things devices, the situation is getting worse and worse.
 This new deployment technique is a major problem.
-Since ransomware is typically allowed onto the network without the necessity for human interaction (not placed there through infiltration) it makes the threat one that is going to be here a long time.
+Since ransomware is typically allowed onto the network, not placed there through infiltration, it makes the threat one that is going to be here long after the calendar shifts to 2019.

 Nefarious A.I.
 Threatens Businesses

 For the past couple of years, security professionals have been utilizing deep learning computing systems to try and mitigate threats.
-This has led to a whole industry of A.I.-based network security being pushed to organizations, as well as gaining us some really cool science discoveries.
-But like any other defensive weapon, A.I. can be developed as an offensive weapon.
+This has led to a whole industry of A.I.-based network security being pushed to organizations.
+But like any other defensive weapon, it can eventually be developed as an offensive weapon.
 Hackers are now beginning to utilize these complex computing systems to create ingenious methods of deploying devastating malware.
 This could be the next step in the evolution of malware.

 More dangerous than A.I. systems finding places to deploy malware are A.I. systems that create malware.
 Introduced in 2018, a malware called DeepLocker is an A.I.-powered malware that is carried along by applications and is just dormant code until it reaches a specific victim, who is identified through a series of factors (including facial recognition, geolocation, voice recognition, or specific data flow).
 Once the target has been acquired, DeepLocker launches its attack.
 IBM is on record stating that the malware is “almost impossible to reverse engineer.”
 This doesn’t bode well for security professionals going forward.

-Canadian compliance legislation is set to impact Canadian business owners in more ways than they seem to foresee.
-Take the EU’s experience with the GDPR; since going into effect in May, 2018, the European Union’s General Data Protection Regulation (GDPR) has had a major effect on marketing companies from all over the world.
+Since going into effect in May, the European Union’s General Data Protection Regulation (GDPR) has had a major effect on marketing companies from all over the world.
 The rush to get ready for the deployment of the data protection law has left a lot of “i”s not dotted and a lot of “t”s not crossed.
 In fact, according to Forrester, it is expected that around 80 percent of businesses will fail to comply with these new regulations.

 The problem for businesses isn’t so much their non-compliance, it is the cost of compliance.
-For a lot of businesses, it is difficult to consider spending money you don’t have trying to meet compliance requirements from a legislative standpoint, especially with the GDPR, you are dealing with legislation that your country isn’t even a part of.
-Only time will tell if business owner’s lack of foresight will be more costly than their strategy of defiance.
+For a lot of American businesses, it is difficult to consider spending money you don’t have trying to meet compliance requirements from a legislative organization that your country isn’t a part of.
+Only time will tell if their lack of foresight will be more costly than their strategy of defiance.
 With many of the points in the GDPR now under consideration in state congresses, however it may be only a short time before we see the answer.

 Is your business ready for everything that is being thrown at it?
-If not, contact the IT professionals at ActiveCo Technology Management today at 604.931.3633.
+If not, contact the IT professionals at COMPANYNAME today at PHONENUMBER.